parazeeknova/bitwise-blur-waves-dotfiles/README.md

 # Bitwise-Blur-Waves-DOTS
-Dot files of my rice🍚, posted on r/unixporn
+Dot files of my 🍚, posted on r/unixporn